syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Overview.md

 ***Supported in 4.0 and higher Framework.

-*\*\*\*When the document contains texts that uses TrueType System Fonts to be rendered, then the content in the PDF document is rendered using the font installed in the system/machine in the PDF Viewer control.
+*\*\*\*When the document contains texts that uses TrueType System Fonts, then the content in the PDF document is rendered using the font installed in the system/machine.
 If the required font is not installed in the system, then the contents would be rendered using **Arial** font.